History of WOMEN of Southwestern PA, Inc.

 Knowing they would have to come up with some type of fund raiser to be able to help these women and children in need, Art in the Round became that vehicle, starting in 1999.
 Art in the Round, at the historical Washington County Courthouse was an increasingly successful opportunity for local artists to display and sell their artwork in one of the most beautiful, historical buildings in Washington County.
 While at the same time, supporters enjoyed an evening of food, wine and music, helping WOMEN to raise funds for their philanthropic missions.
 This continued and flourished for 9 years.

 In 2008, as with a lot of things, it was time for a change.
 What better way to entice people out of their homes on a cold winter evening but a six-course, sit-down dinner with local, well-known chefs serving their signature dishes with selected wines to enhance the menu.
 An evening of basket raffles, paddle auctions and other fundraisers create a fun-filled evening.
 Symphony of Food – Chefs’ Showcase Dinner at Bella Sera Event Venue on the last Friday in January was conceived and over the past ten years has consistently been a sellout – 360 attendees.
 Corporate table sponsorships have provided an opportunity for companies to show appreciation to their employees.
-Over the years, WOMEN has returned approximately $500,000 to the community in Washington, Allegheny, Beaver, Greene, Fayette counties to help women and children in need.
+Over the years, WOMEN has returned in excess of $600,000 to the community in Washington, Allegheny, Beaver, Greene, Fayette counties to help women and children in need.

 Shortly after the event a “call for grants’ is published in local papers.
 The Philanthropy Committee of WOMEN reviews the requests and awards the grants.
 The monies disbursed are for non-government projects within the 50l(c)(3) organizations meeting WOMEN’s criteria.
 Grants are awarded in June to those who meet WOMEN’s agenda fulfilling our mission.
 In November, the year’s awardees are invited to the annual Grant Recipients dinner.
 At this dinner, stories are shared as to how the monies were spent and at the same time networking for their organization’s needs.
 The stories are overwhelming and heart-warming, energizing WOMEN for the next year’s Symphony of Food.